The Morse-Smale Property of the Thurston Spine: Definitions and conventions

-A length function $L(A,C)$ with fixed $A\in \mathbb{R}_{+}^{|C|}$ is convex with respect to the Weil-Petersson metric\cite{Wolpert}.
-A necessary and sufficient condition for $x$ to represent the minimum of $L(A,C)$ in $\mathcal{T}_{g}$ is therefore that the gradient of $L(A,C)$ is zero at $x$.
-When $C$ is eutactic at $x$ there exists an $A$ for which the unique minimum of $L(A,C)$ occurs at $x$.
-If the curves in $C$ do not fill, Proposition \ref{Thurstonprop} ensures that $L(A,C)$ has no minimum in the interior of $\mathcal{T}_{g}$.\\
+A length function $L(A,C)$ with fixed \smash{$A\in \mathbb{R}_{+}^{|C|}$} is convex with respect to the Weil--Petersson metric \cite{Wolpert}.
+A necessary and sufficient condition for $x$ to represent the minimum of $L(A,C)$ in~$\mathcal{T}_{g}$ is therefore that the gradient of $L(A,C)$ is zero at $x$.
+When $C$ is eutactic at $x$, there exists an $A$ for which the unique minimum of $L(A,C)$ occurs at $x$.
+If $C$ is not a filling set, Proposition~\ref{Thurstonprop} ensures that $L(A,C)$ has no minimum in the interior of $\mathcal{T}_{g}$.